-The base upon which the 3% cost of living adjustment (COLA) for retirees is calculated was increased from \$12,000 to \$13,000, increasing the maximum COLA from \$360 to \$390 per year.
-This increased COLA was granted to eligible retirees and survivors effective July 1, 2016.
-The MWRAERS has granted the maximum 3% COLA allowed by law since enactment of the legislation in 1997.
+On June 4, 2019 an increase to the base upon which the 3% cost of living adjustment (COLA) for retirees is calculated was voted by the MWRAERB.
+The COLA base increase must be approved by the MWRA Board of Directors prior to implementation.
+If approved, the COLA base will increase from \$13,000 to \$14,000 to become effective in FY20, and from \$14,000 to \$15,000 in FY21.
+The MWRAERS has granted the 3% maximum cost-of-living allowed by law since enactment of the legislation in 1997.

-The MWRA Employees' Retirement Board approved increases to benefits for survivors of deceased active employees under MGL chapter 32 section 12 as well as for survivors of accidental disability retirees receiving benefits in accordance with chapter 32 section 101.
-For survivors of active employees, the minimum benefit increased from \$250 to \$500 monthly, while for survivors of accidental disability retirees with effective retirement dates prior to November 1, 1996, the minimum allowance went from \$500 to \$750.
+The MWRA Employees' Retirement Board approved increases to benefits for survivors of deceased active employees under C. 32, s.
+12, as well as for survivors of accidental disability retirees receiving benefits in accordance with C. 32, s.
+101. For survivors of active employees, the minimum benefit increased from \$250 to \$500 monthly, while for survivors of accidental disability retirees with effective retirement dates prior to November 1, 1996, the minimum allowance went from \$500 to \$750.

-Signed into law on November 18, 2011, Chapter 176 of the Acts of 2011 became effective February 16, 2012 and is thought to reform and modernize the pension laws for Public employees in Massachusetts.
+Signed into law on November 18, 2011, Chapter 176 of the Acts of 2011became effective February 16, 2012 and is thought to reform and modernize the pension laws for Public employees in Massachusetts.
 The law creates a new benefit structure for employees hired on or after April 2, 2012.
 The new age factors established will increase the minimum age for retirement.
-Calculation of the pension will use a 5 year average and contains anti-spiking provisions for both new members and current employees.
+Calculation of the pension will use a 5 year average and contains antispiking provisions for both new members and current employees.